 The Women Who Dare to Inspire exhibit invites visitors to learn about New Jersey's Alice Paul, other state's leading suffragettes, and daring women in other fields of endeavor.
 In addition, visitors may cast a vote in the Museum's mock Presidential Election, put on a suffragette sash, hat and shawl and take a "selfie," and add an original slogan to the Museum's #Eachforequal wall.

-Women Who Dare to Inspire is on view through December 31st, 2020.
-Schools and colleges, home schoolers, senior centers, and union apprenticeship programs are welcome to scheduled virtual group tours of the Museum by calling our office at (973) 595-7953 or emailing email@example.com.
+Schools and colleges, home schoolers, senior centers, and union apprenticeship programs are welcome to schedule virtual group tours of the Museum by calling the Museum at (973) 595-7953 or emailing firstname.lastname@example.org.
 Virtual tours are by appointment and conducted via ZOOM.
-On-site tours (face masks required) are available by appointment.
+The Museum"s offce is open Monday through Friday 9AM-5PM.
+The Museum is open to on-site visitors Wednesday through Saturday 1-4PM and at other days/times by appointment.

 This program is made possible in part by a grant administered by the Passaic County Cultural and Heritage Council from funds granted by the New Jersey State Council on the Arts.